-The WP8 aims to improve work access and participation of people with chronic diseases, to support employers in implementing health promotion and chronic disease prevention activities in the workplaces, and to reinforce decision makers’ ability to create policies that improve access, reintegration, maintenance and stay at work of people with chronic diseases.
+The aim of WP8 is to improve work access for and participation by people with chronic diseases, to support employers in implementing health promotion and chronic disease prevention activities in the workplace, and to reinforce decision-makers’ abilities to create policies that improve access, reintegration, maintenance and stay at work of people with chronic diseases.

-This work package will create a training tool for employers, a toolkit for workplace adaptation, and policy recommendations, all for the benefit of employees, employers, and the society.
-Please click here to see a video with Matilde Leonardi, the leader of this work package.
+This work package will create a training tool for employers, a toolkit for workplace adaptation, and policy recommendations, all for the benefit of employees, employers, and society.
+Please click here to view a video with Matilde Leonardi, this work packages’s leader.

 Task leader: Foundation IRCCS Neurological Institute ''Carlo Besta'' (FINCB), Milan

-Task description: The number of people living with one or more chronic diseases, CDs, has dramatically increased in recent decades and this has social and economic implications on employment sector.
+Task description: The number of people living with one or more chronic diseases, CDs, has dramatically increased in recent decades and this has social and economic implications for the employment sector.

-Work is a protective factor improving quality of life and wellbeing for people with CDs and working is not only a right but impacts on person’s social role as well as on health.
+Work is a protective factor for improving the quality of life and wellbeing of people with CDs.
+Working is not only a right, but affects a person’s social role as well as their health.

-CDs impact on individuals in terms of negative employment outcomes, such as reduced workforce participation and early retirement, resulting in loss of income and increasing the risk of poverty for the person as well for his/her family.
+CDs have a profound impact on individuals in terms of negative employment outcomes, such as reduced workforce participation and early retirement, resulting in the loss of income and increasing the risk of poverty for the person, as well for his/her family.

-A CHRODIS-PLUS Training Tool will be developed to help employers understand the operational benefits of inclusion, integration and reintegration of people suffering of CDs.
+A CHRODIS PLUS Training Tool will be developed to help employers understand the operational benefits of the inclusion, integration and reintegration of people suffering from CDs.

 Task leader: National Institute for Health and Welfare (THL)

-Task description: Workplaces offer an ideal setting to reach and support the promotion of health of large audiences.
-What and when we eat and drink, how much time we spend sedentary, even our social relationships and mental and overall wellbeing are to great extent determined by our working environments.
+Task description: Workplaces offer an ideal setting for reaching out and supporting health promotion in large audiences.
+What and when we eat and drink, how much of our time is sedentary, even our social relationships and mental and overall wellbeing are to a great extent determined by our working environments.

-There is an increasing need to support employers to understand the benefits of prevention of CDs and to implement prevention activities within identified high-risk population, by adapting the workplace.
-The “adaptation of work place” is understood in a broad sense as any (sustained) policy/activity/process/change in infrastructure that is undertaken to enhance the health and wellbeing of the employees, whether they are healthy, at risk, or already are suffering of one or several chronic diseases.
+There is an increasing need to support employers in better understanding the benefits of preventing CDs and to implement prevention activities by adapting the workplace for identified high-risk populations.
+In a broad sense, “adaptation of the work place” is understood as being any (sustained) policy/activity/process/change in infrastructure that is undertaken to enhance the health and wellbeing of employees, whether they are healthy, at risk, or are already suffering from one or several chronic diseases.

-The CHRODIS-PLUS Toolkit for Adaptation of the Workplace will be an evidence based, practice-oriented guide for the employers to adapt the work environments to support healthy lifestyles and prevent and manage chronic diseases in the work settings.
+The CHRODIS PLUS Toolkit for the Adaptation of the Workplace will be an evidence-based, practice-oriented guide for employers to adapt to their work environments to support healthy lifestyles and prevent and manage chronic diseases in work settings.

-Task leader: University of Salud Carlos III.
-(ISCIII)
+Task leader: Institute of Health Carlos III (ISCIII)

-Task description: CHRODIS PLUS recommendations will be developed on the identified best practices of Health Promotion and Diseases Prevention in the workplace for people with CDs, including access, maintenance, reintegration and stay at work, with particular emphasis on the issues of multi-morbidity and employment.
+Task description: CHRODIS PLUS recommendations will be developed for identified best practices in regards to Health Promotion and Diseases Prevention in the workplace for people with CDs, including access, maintenance, reintegration and stay at work, with particular emphasis on the issues of multi-morbidity and employment.

-Recommendations targeting policy makers will ensure that legislative frameworks provide better accessibility of existing employment support to persons with CDs.
+Recommendations targeting policy-makers will ensure that legislative frameworks provide better accessibility to existing employment support for persons with CDs.

-Individuals with chronic diseases often experience work-related problems, leading to negative consequences at individual, national and European level.
+Individuals with chronic diseases often experience work-related problems, leading to negative consequences at the individual, national and European level.
 The rising prevalence of persons with chronic diseases as well as the current economic crisis make this issue even more problematic, requiring actions in terms of innovative strategies to improve the participation of these persons in the labour market.
-Policy recommendations to develop human capital oriented to the employment sector will be developed, tackling the employment sector as an area where care of people with CD should be improved, by policies and implementation of best practices.
+Policy recommendations to develop human capital oriented to the employment sector will be developed, tackling the employment sector as an area where care for people with CDs should be improved through policies and the implementation of best practices.

-CHRODIS PLUS recommendations will be based on the identified best practices of Health Promotion and Diseases Prevention in the workplace for people with CD, including access, maintenance, reintegration and stay at work, with particular emphasis on the issues of multi-morbidity and employment.
-CDs can only be tackled effectively if Member States adopt a holistic inter-sectoral approach within the idea of “Health in All Sectors”.
-Furthermore recommendations targeting policy makers will ensure that legislative frameworks provide better accessibility of existing employment support to persons with CD.
+CHRODIS PLUS recommendations will be based on identified best practices in regards to Health Promotion and Diseases Prevention in the workplace for people with CDs, including access, maintenance, reintegration and stay at work, with particular emphasis on the issues of multi-morbidity and employment.
+CDs can only be tackled effectively if Member States adopt a holistic inter-sectoral approach within the concept of “Health in All Sectors”.
+Furthermore, recommendations targeting policy-makers will ensure that legislative frameworks provide better accessibility for existing employment support to persons with CD.

 Timeline: October 2019 – August 2020.

-- Based on material collected in Task 8.1 and 8.2, as well as on results of meeting with WP6, a set of recommendation will be developed.
-They will also be based on previous material developed for other EU and international projects (eg Pathways, PH Work, etc)
+- Based on material collected in Task 8.1 and 8.2, as well as on the results of the meeting with WP6, a set of recommendations will be developed.
+They will also be based on previous material developed for other EU and international projects (e.g. Pathways, PH Work, etc)

-Deliverable of the task: D8.3 “Policy recommendations for health promotion and disease prevention in the workplace for people with CD including access to, reintegration and stay at work”
+The deliverable to be produced by the task: D8.3 “Policy recommendations for health promotion and disease prevention in the workplace for people with CDs, including access to, reintegration and stay at work”

 - D8.1 “Training tool for employers and the employment sector: CD and employment” (December 2019)

-- D8.3 “Policy recommendations for health promotion and disease prevention in the workplace for people with CD including access to, reintegration and stay at work” (April 2020)
+- D8.3 “Policy recommendations for health promotion and disease prevention in the workplace for people with CDs, including access to, reintegration and stay at work” (April 2020)

 - MS36 Expert meeting for training development (March 2018)